-Herein, we revealed for the first time a comprehensive mechanism of previously poorly investigated electrochemical decomposition of $CH_3NH_3PbI_3$ using a set of microscopy techniques (optical, AFM, PL) and ToF-SIMS.
-We demonstrated that applied electric bias induces the oxidation of I- to I2, which most likely remains trapped in the film in the form of polyiodides and, hence, the process can be conceivably reversed by reduction.
+Herein, we revealed for the first time a comprehensive mechanism of poorly investigated electrochemical decomposition of $CH_3NH_3PbI_3$ using a set of microscopy techniques (optical, AFM, PL) and ToF-SIMS.
+We demonstrated that applied electric bias induces the oxidation of I- to I2, which remains trapped in the film in the form of polyiodides and, hence, the process can be conceivably reversed by reduction.
 On the contrary, reduction of organic methylammonium cation produces volatile products, which leave the film making the degradation irreversible and thus reduction becomes the crucial point of the whole process.

-We also demonstrated the influence of chemical composition on electrochemical stability of bulk material and complete device and concluded that replacement of highly volatile MA^+ to the bigger cation FA^+ or inorganic Cs^+ improves stability, while variation of anion in the structure seems to have insignificant effect on device stability.
+We also demonstrated the influence of chemical structure on electrochemical stability of bulk material and complete device and concluded that replacement of highly volatile MA+ to the bigger cation FA+ or inorganic Cs+ and Rb+ improves stability, while variation of anion in the structure seems to have unsignificant effect on device stability.

 We proposed a general pathway for electrochemical degradation of solar cells.
-Small biasing voltage and duration lead to the electrochemical doping and efficiency increasing due to charge-carriers accumulation, but further biasing induces interlayer ion migration and even redox process in the perovskite layer, both processes confirmed by the ToF-SIMS technique.
+Small biasing voltage and duration lead to the electrochemical doping and efficiency increasing due to charge-carriers accumulation, but further biasing induces interlayer ion migration and even redox process in perovskite layer, both processes confirmed by the ToF-SIMS technique.
 The latter occurs if an aggressive factor like oxygen, water, acidic or basic reagent comes from the adjacent charge-transport layer and initiates degradation.

 We also presented the first systematic study on the influence of charge-transport materials and top electrodes on the field-induced degradation of perovskite solar cells.
-And it was revealed that the most important factors for improving the solar cell stability are enhanced V{OC} and FF of complete device, chemical inertness of adjacent chargetransport material (for example polymers or carbon-based materials) and its solvent towards perovskite (toluene, chlorobenzene), insolubility of CTLs in solvents for perovskite processing, formation of tight flawless films and, finally, the high thickness of perovskite layer.
-These conclusions can serve as material selection criteria for enhancement of perovskite solar cell stability.
+And it was revealed that the most important factors for improving the solar cell stability are $V{OC}$ and FF of complete device, chemical inertness of adjacent charge-transport material and its solvent towards perovskite, insolubility of CTL in perovskite solvents, formation of tight flawless film and finally the high thickness of perovskite layer.
+We strongly believe that our insightful results will lead new pathways for further development of stable perovskite photovoltaics.